saikumar1767/Slot-Booking/README.md

 3.Then, make sure the local ports 3000 and 9997 are available in your pc, then run the command for both as:
   ### `npm start`
-Note: The End ports 3000 is for hosting FrontEnd and 9997 is for hosting backend.
+Note: The End ports 3000 is for hosting FrontEnd and 9997 is for hosting backend and clone down this repository.
+You will need `node` and `npm` installed globally on your machine.

 ## The scenarios covered in this slot-booking application are: